 Billy nods in agreement.
 “We have video footage, taken from the heavy units, of everyone else in the fight.
 None of him.
 So he didn’t show until after the heavies were taken out—during the golem deploy is our guess.
 Unfortunately we don’t have any footage of that.”

 “OK.”
-Jason leans forward, interested to see where this was going.
-Billy and Phyllis made an unusual team, but they were incredibly effective.
+Jason leans forward, interested to see where this is going.
 “So he arrived last.
 What does that mean?”

 “Farraday City?”
 Michelle asks.